Have you ever heard of deschooling and wondered “What is deschooling anyway?”

 The pupil is thereby “schooled” to confuse teaching with learning, grade advancement with education, a diploma with competence, and fluency with the ability to say something new.
 His imagination is “schooled” to accept service in place of value.

-Illich’s beliefs were criticized by many, especially since he was a proponent of disabling and dismanteling formal institutions in place (like schools).
+Illich’s beliefs were criticized by many, especially since he was a proponent of disabling and dismantling formal institutions in place (like schools).

 Today, a broader definition of deschooling has been adopted by the homeschooling community as an alternative way of facilitating learning and supplementing and advancing home education.

-The goal of deschooling is removing what you and your child know about schooling and replacing it with a completely different way of thinking.
+The goal of deschooling is removing what you and your child know about schooling and replacing it with a completely different way of thinking and approaching learning and education.

 If your child has been in any form of traditional school, he or she will need a period of deschooling–or “unlearning”–to transition from the traditional methods of learning to a more relaxed homeschooling style.